 Prior to moving to MOLAA, the murals will travel to Lille, France to be exhibited in spring 2019 as part of Lille3000, a six-month festival that features the work of contemporary Mexican artists.
 Hailed as “hope-inspiring” by The New York Times, the eleven-part mural series opened in September 2017 and has been seen by almost 100,000 visitors from around the world as part of the Getty Foundation’s larger initiative, Pacific Standard Time: LA/LA, celebrating Latin American and Latino Art in Los Angeles.

 “We’re thrilled that these monumental murals, which celebrate the historic mix of Oaxacan and California culture, will be exhibited to a new audience in Lille, France and have found a permanent home at MOLAA,” said John F. Szabo, City Librarian.
 “This will allow this beautiful artwork commissioned by the Library Foundation to be seen for many years to come.”

-Visualizing Language: Oaxaca in L.A. is made possible through a generous grant from the Getty Foundation and the Andy Warhol Foundation for the Visual Arts.
-For more information please visit lfla.org/oaxaca.
+Visualizing Language: Oaxaca in L.A. was made possible through a lead grant from the Getty Foundation, and with additional support from California Humanities, and the Andy Warhol Foundation for the Visual Arts.
+For more information please visit lfla.org/Oaxaca.

 About the Library Foundation of Los Angeles